-- Altigen Services must be installed and started with the user account <Domainname.com>\Altigen<AltiServSystemName> or <a href="mailto:AltiServSystemName<a href="mailto:<a href="mailto:AltiServSystemName<a href="mailto:altitle:AltiServSystemName<a href="mailto:altitle:Alti domain name in the entry. - Exchange Server Services must be started. - You must be able to successfully ping from the Exchange Server to MaxCS 8.5, and vice versa.
+- Altigen Services must be installed and started with the user account <Domainname.com>\Altigen<AltiServSystemName> or mailto:altiServSystemName<a href="mailto:altiServSystemName<a href="mailto:altiServSystemName<a href="mailto:altiServSystemNamemailto:altiServSystemNamemailto:altiServSystem<a href="mail domain name in the entry. - Exchange Server Services must be started. - You must be able to successfully ping from the Exchange Server to MaxCS 8.5, and vice versa.
 (For Exchange Online, the MaxCS server must be able to connect with the Exchange Online server.)